 At Holt Farm Junior School, we understand that Maths is a universal language used throughout the world that gives children the essential knowledge and skills needed to flourish in the world around them.
 We want to develop children’s personal skills through Maths, so they can apply these skills in any activity or subject.
 Through Maths, we want to develop resilient and independent learners who enjoy being challenged and are not afraid to take risks with their learning.
 Our desire is for the children to feel a sense of awe and wonder and to have an inquisitive mind in order to make connections with the world around them.
 We want children to show a love for learning and a determination for self-improvement.
 Children will develop essential team skills, where they will learn to share an opinion, justify it and then reflect on their peer’s responses before drawing their own conclusions.
 Through this intent we can create life-long learners and help children achieve their ambitions whilst having a positive impact in the world.

-Implementation: We use a Maths Mastery approach to deliver Maths across the school and we follow the White Rose scheme of learning to support this.
+Implementation: Implementation: We use a Maths Mastery approach to deliver Maths across the school and we adapt the White Rose scheme of learning to support this.
 When teaching Maths, the whole class moves through topics at broadly the same pace and each topic is studied in depth.
 We support children's understanding by using the CPA approach (concrete, pictorial and abstract) and this is evident in our school calculation policy.
 This inclusive approach, and its emphasis on promoting multiple methods of solving a problem, builds self-confidence and resilience in pupils.
 It also challenges children at different points through fluency, reasoning and problem solving, which link to the aims of the National Curriculum.

 Children have five lessons of Maths each week, usually lasting 1 hour and 15 minutes.
 15 minutes of this time is dedicated to teaching and practising key fluency skills.
 In Years 3 and 4, this time is spent practising times tables in preparation for the Year 4 Multiplication Tables Check.
 Years 5 and 6 spend this time ensuring children are secure with their times table facts as well as being confident in applying their mental arithmetic skills.
 The children will then have a one-hour session which will have a clear focus following the White Rose scheme of learning.
 Teachers are given the freedom and creativity to plan and deliver the lessons around the needs of their own class.
 They can use any resources that they feel will best support their children in meeting the objective for that lesson.